Delta SkyMiles giveth, and Delta SkyMiles taketh away. And unfortunately, this goes firmly in the “taketh away” column.

 - Up to 21 days before departure: 95,000 SkyMiles each way

 If you want to fly to Seoul-Incheon (ICN) on SkyTeam partner Korean Airlines, it’s tougher.
-Not because the rate increases, but because we were unable to find a single seat within 60 days of departure – business class or economy.
+Not because of the rate increases, but because we were unable to find a single seat within 60 days of departure – business class or economy.

 Here’s a full chart spelling out what you should expect on some of Delta’s major partner airlines that fly to the U.S.: